Crochet Bananas & Paper Flowers: Why Fake Homeware Is Having A Moment

 Advertisement

 She links this to the pandemic helping people reconsider how they want to spend their time and their money.
-"As well as being a total shitshow, I've seen the pandemic act as a real catalyst for people to reprioritize what they spend their time, effort, and money on," Jessie says.
-"So many people are making an effort to slow down, shop small, and buy more sustainably.
+"As well as being a total shitshow, I've seen the pandemic act as a real catalyst for people to reprioritise what they spend their time, effort and money on," Jessie says.
+"So many people are making an effort to slow down, shop small and buy more sustainably.
 Products like paper flowers lose all meaning if they become mass-produced and so this push towards more conscious consumerism creates an environment where businesses like mine can really thrive."

 Advertisement